 - 1. Progress and Financial Reports - Grantees must provide annual and final progress reports.
-The final report must summarize information from the annual reports, describe the accomplishments of the project, and describe next steps for implementing plans developed during the grant period. - Grantees must provide annual and final financial status reports.
+The final progress report must summarize information from the annual reports, describe the accomplishments of the project, and describe next steps for implementing plans developed during the grant period. - Grantees must provide annual and final financial status reports.
 These reports may be included as separate sections of annual and final progress reports or can be separate documents.
-Because SAMHSA is extremely interested in ensuring that treatment or prevention services can be sustained, your financial reports should explain plans to ensure the sustainability (see Glossary) of efforts initiated under this grant.
-Initial plans for sustainability should be described in year 01.
-In each subsequent year, you should describe the status of your project, as well as the successes achieved and obstacles encountered in that year. - SAMHSA will provide guidelines and requirements for these reports to grantees at the time of award and at the initial grantee orientation meeting after award.
+Because SAMHSA is extremely interested in ensuring that infrastructure development and enhancement efforts can be sustained, your financial reports must explain plans to ensure the sustainability (see Glossary) of efforts initiated under this grant.
+Initial plans for sustainability should be described in year 1 of the grant.
+In each subsequent year, you should describe the status of the project, successes achieved and obstacles encountered in that year.

+- SAMHSA will provide guidelines and requirements for these reports to grantees at the time of award and at the initial grantee orientation meeting after award.
 SAMHSA staff will use the information contained in the reports to determine the grantee's progress toward meeting its goals. - 2.
-Government Performance and Results Act (GPRA)
+Government Performance and Results Act